jhartford/jhartford.github.io/_news/lmrl.md

 related_posts: false
 ---

-I am co-organising the <a href="https://www.lmrl.org">Learning Mean Representations of Life</a> workshop at ICLR 2025.
+I am co-organising the <a href="https://www.lmrl.org">Learning Meaningful Representations of Life</a> workshop at ICLR 2025.